Benefit Choice is closed. Make changes beginning May 1, 2015.

 The Benefit Choice enrollment period is held in May, with an effective date of July 1.

 Benefit Choice will open May 1, 2015.
 All elections made during the Benefit Choice Period (May 1 through June 1, 2015) will be effective July 1, 2015.
 Benefit Choice information and resources will be available here on May 1.

 The Benefit Choice period is the only time changes may be made to State plan benefits unless experiencing a qualifying event.
 In that case, the necessary changes may be made in conjunction with the qualifying event.
 All changes, unless noted, are made in NESSIE.
 The following changes can be made during Benefit Choice by selecting the link at the top of this page:

 To complete Benefit Choice Enrollment, you will need:

 - Your NESSIE Personal Identification Number (PIN).
 If you have forgotten your NESSIE PIN you will need to establish a new PIN.

 - Your physician’s 10-digit National Provider Identifier (NPI)*.
 This will be needed when selecting a Health Management Organization (HMO) plan.
 The plan websites have the NPI numbers listed.
-See the HMO providers links on obtaining NPI numbers.
+See the HMO provider links to obtain NPI numbers.

 - Spouse and/or dependents information, if applicable, including the birth dates, Social Security numbers, NPI numbers and the insurance carriers name and effective start date, if covered on another group or individual health or dental insurance program.